 The Fund may hold U.S. Government securities or cash equivalents for collateralization obligations, to pay redemption requests or while pending investment.
 The Fund may invest in a wide range of instruments, markets and asset classes, including but not limited to U.S. securities), Underlying Funds and derivative investments such as futures and options.
 Derivative investments may be used by the Adviser for hedging purposes or for speculative purposes.
 The Fund (or the Underlying Funds in which the Fund may invest) may sell securities short or leverage its assets through borrowings for investment purposes.
-The Fund is non-diversified, which means that it can invest a greater percentage of its assets in any one issuer than a diversified fund.
+The Fund invest a significant amount of its assets in a small number of Underlying Funds or a single Underlying Fund.

 The Adviser may engage in frequent trading of the Fund's portfolio in pursuing the Fund's investment objective.